The History of Foil Insulation

-Although reflective foil insulation was re-popularised by the space industry, it has been around for 1000’s of years and is known by many names; Radiant Barrier, foil insulation, reflective insulation, multi foil, and even more modern term like bubble wrap, or space blanket.
+Although reflective foil insulation was re-popularised by the space industry, it has been around for 1000’s of years and is known by many names; Radiant Barrier, foil insulation, reflective insulation, multi foil, and even bubble wrap, or space blanket.

 Whatever the name, reflective insulation generally refers to products comprising of one or more substrates with a reflective foil backing on one or both sides.
 The reflective facing is usually, but not always, a very thin layer of reflective aluminium foil, hence the name reflective foil insulation.

-To learn more about the importance of using aluminium in a reflective insulation you can read about the difference between Aluminium and Mylar in our blog How Does Low-E compare?
+To learn more about the importance of using aluminium in a reflective insulation you can click the link here and see

 Foil Insulation or reflective foil insulation generally refers to products comprising of one or more substrates with a reflective foil backing one or both sides.
 The reflective facing is usually a very thin layer of reflective aluminium foil, hence the name reflective foil insulation.